flutter/website/src/development/tools/devtools/performance.md

 * CPU profiler

 {{site.alert.secondary}}
-  **Use a profile build of your application to analyze performance.**
+  **Use a [profile build][] of your application to analyze performance.**
-  Frame rendering times aren't indicative of release performance unless your application is run in profile mode.
+  Frame rendering times aren't indicative of release performance when running in debug mode.
+Run your app in profile mode, which still preserves useful debugging information.
 {{site.alert.end}}

+[profile build]: {{site.url}}/testing/build-modes#profile

 The performance view also supports importing and exporting of data snapshots.
 For more information, check out the [Import and export][] section.

-## What is a frame in Flutter?
+### What is a frame in Flutter?

 Flutter is designed to render its UI at 60 frames per second (fps), or 120 fps on devices capable of 120Hz updates.
+Each render is called a _frame_.
-This means that, approximately every 16ms, the UI updates to reflect animations, or other changes to the UI.
-A frame that takes longer than 16ms to render can cause jank (jerky movement).
+This means that, approximately every 16ms, the UI updates to reflect animations or other changes to the UI.
+A frame that takes longer than 16ms to render causes jank (jerky motion) on the display device.

 ## Flutter frames chart